How To Select The Right Health Plan For Your Needs

 California Medical Insurance Plans

-The primary medical insurance companies in San Diego are Anthem Blue Cross, Blue Shield of California, Cigna, Health Net, Kaiser, Sharp Health Plan, and Molina Healthcare.
-There are other health insurance companies that offer medical insurance in other areas of California, but these are small regional insurance companies that usually can’t match the pricing from the companies listed above.
+The primary medical insurance companies in California are Anthem Blue Cross, Blue Shield of California, Cigna, Health Net, and Kaiser.
+There are more health insurance companies that offer medical insurance in California, but these are small regional insurance companies that usually can’t match the pricing from the companies listed above.
 An exception in San Diego is Sharp Health Plans.